stackhpc/ansible-kayobe-automation-workflows/roles/github/README.md

 `github_timeout`: control how a long a job may run before being cancelled.
 Timeout is defined in minutes and defaults to 360 minutes (6 hours)

 If you wish to make more impactful changes such as which workflows are built and what they contain then see the list of dictionaries called `workflows` in `defaults/main.yml`

+`github_buildx_enable_provenance`: whether or not to enable build attestations/provenence.
+This causes issues on some clouds and so is defaulted to `false`.

 `github_workflows:` is a list of dictionaries that contains each of the workflows described above.
 A given list element is made up of the following: